 This could end up being either a really good thing, or a bad thing -- or both.

-From a local search engine marketing aspect, the competitive upside of having video enhanced reviews is noteworthy.
-But with any customer review feature, be prepared, the right video could create quite a buzz, but a poor quality or critical video can draw increased attention to certain lackluster aspects of a business.
+From a local search engine marketing perspective, the competitive upside of having video-enhanced reviews is noteworthy.
+But, as with any customer review feature, be prepared—the right video could create quite a buzz, whereas a poor quality or critical video can draw increased attention to certain lackluster aspects of a business.
 The prospect of a video review should certainly put restaurateurs on their toes.

 Currently in beta, here’s a few screenshots provided by Business Insider:

 Each video clip will be limited to up to 12 seconds:

 You will be able to select a cover photo and leave a caption: